Sofirn SC31 Pro Detective rechargeable LED pocket flashlight, 2,000 lumens, 240 ANSI metres. State of the art! Customer reviews

 - internal battery charging from any USB power supply, like a cellphone charger, power bank, multi-adapter or in-car USB port.
 "Serious" users can still charge the battery externally (so they can charge a spare while using the torch elsewhere) but I suspect most of us will only remove the battery once every five years or so to replace it when we notice the runtimes getting shorter.

 - a programmable single-button user interface!!
-The standard operation is brilliantly simple but if you are so inclined you can completely reprogram the user interface and also access a host of fun features like defensive strobes, bike flasher (to make you more visible to oncoming traffic), a flickering candle (romantic dinners!) and a "goodnight" mode which dims down and turns off after you've gone to sleep.
-Nerds will love it, while non-nerds won't know (or care) that it's there.
-There's even a "muggle mode" so you can safely lend your torch to children or people unfamiliar with high-powered flashlights...
+The standard operation is brilliantly simple but if you are so inclined you can completely reprogramme the user interface and also access a host of fun features like defensive strobes, bike flasher (to make you more visible to oncoming traffic), a flickering candle (romantic dinners!) and a "goodnight" mode which turns off after you've gone to sleep.
+Geeks will love it while the rest of us won't know (or care) that it's there.
+There's even a "muggle mode" so you can safely lend this torch to children or people unfamiliar with high-powered flashlights...

 - a choice of beam tints – 6500K cool-white (looks brighter and will dazzle an attacker more effectively) or 5000K neutral-white (shows up colours better and won't reflect so much off mist and dust).
 There are no wrong answers here – both are brilliant!

-On "turbo" the Detective delivers a fat beam over 240 ANSI metres (according to my light meter) which is about 80 real-world metres or the width of a football field.
-At the sustainable "ceiling" level I measure 182 ANSI metres or 58 real world metres, which is a stellar performance from a pocket torch!
+On "turbo" the Detective delivers a fat beam over 240 ANSI metres (according to my light meter) which is about 80 real-world metres, or the width of a football field.
+At the sustainable "ceiling" level I measure 182 ANSI metres or 58 real world metres, which is an unbelievable performance from a pocket torch!